informalsystems/quint/doc/lang.md

 module Foo {
   import Bar(c = 0) as FooBar

-  // reexport all constants from `FooBar` as if they belonged to `Foo` export FooBar.*
+  // reexport all definitions from `FooBar` as if they belonged to `Foo` export FooBar.*
 }
 ```